Key takeaways

 Phase 4, Optimization, Ongoing

-Refine rules based on exception patterns, integrate with CRM and inventory, forecast cash flow, and provide self service reconciliation status to business users.
+Refine rules based on exception patterns.
+Integrate with CRM and inventory.
+Forecast cash flow using settlement data.
+Provide self service reconciliation status to business users.
+Review KPIs monthly, audit mappings quarterly.

 Best Practices for Long term Success